 DoCmd.SendObject ObjectType, ObjectName, OutputFormat, To, Cc, Bcc, Subject, MessageText, EditMessage, TemplateFile

 Select SendObject as the action and set its arguments

 These are the definitions of each parameter.
 All of the parameters are optional.

 An AcSendObjectType constant for the type of object to send:

+Name of the object.
 To use the active object, specify the object's type with the objecttype argument and leave this argument blank.